semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 #### Description

-Semaphore 2.0 offers the `cache` utility for storing the dependencies of projects.
-As a result, the `cache` utility can be used for reducing installation time by restoring installed packages quickly in order to be reused between jobs.
+Semaphore cache helps reducing the job duration by reusing dependencies retreived from external services (e.g. Ruby gems, node_modules etc).

-Cache is created per project basis and it is exposed to every its job.
+Cache is created on a per project basis and it is available to every project's job.

-TODO: Describe paramets key and path.
-Point out that key is normalized, cache is managed explicitly by using the commands.
+Project's dependencies are not automatically cached and Semaphore 2.0 offers the `cache` tool for exploiting the caching mechanism efficently.

+`cache` CLI is a script which uses key-path pairs for managing cached archives.

 #### Commands

-The `cache` utility supports the following options:
+`cache` supports the following options:

+    store [key] [path]
+        example:
-    cache store
+            cache store gems-master-branch vendor/bundle
+        Archives file or directory specified by PATH and associates it with the KEY.
+        When an archive with a specific KEY is saved, next command execution does not update it.
+The command always passes. restore [first-key,second-key]
+        example:
+            cache restore gems-master-revision-1234445
-    cache restore
+            cache restore gems-master-revision-1234445,gems-master
+        Checks if an archive with name KEY exists in the cache.
+        In case of a cache hit, archive is retrieved and available at its path in the job environment.
+Otherwise, the fallback takes over and command looks up the next key.
+        Eventually, if no archives are restored command does not fail. has_key [key]
+        example:
-    cache has_key
+            cache has_key gems-master-revision-1234445
+        It checks if archive named KEY exists in cache.
+        Command passes if KEY is found in the cache, otherwise is fails. list
+        example:
             cache list
+        Lists cache for the project.
+    delete [key]
+        example:
-    cache delete
+            cache delete gems-master-revision-1234445
+        Removes an archive under KEY if it is available in cache.
+        The command always passes.
+    clear
+        example:
             cache clear

-TODO: Add that only has_key can return non-zero exit status.
+        Removes all cached archives for the project.
+        The command always passes.

+Note that only `cache has_key` command might fail.
+Specifically it fails in case when specified archive is not found in cache.

 #### Dependencies